📤 File Transfer and Sharing

 Best WeTransfer Alternatives in 2026: Free and Paid Options Compared

 A WeTransfer alternative is any service that lets you send large files to someone without using WeTransfer.
-In 2026, the most popular alternatives include SwissTransfer (50 GB free, Swiss privacy), TransferNow (5 GB free, no quota), Smash (2 GB free, up to 1 TB on paid plans), MASV (no size cap, pay-per-GB for video pros), and Brault BTransfer (250 GB with branded pages, built into a creative file management platform).
+In 2026, the most popular alternatives include SwissTransfer (50 GB free, Swiss privacy), TransferNow (5 GB free, no quota), Smash (2 GB free, up to 1 TB on paid plans), MASV (no size cap, pay-per-GB for video pros), and Brault Transfer (up to 250 GB on Growth, branded pages on every plan, built into a creative file management platform).
 This guide compares seven alternatives on pricing, file limits, security, and workflow fit for creative teams.

 WeTransfer built its reputation on simplicity: drag, drop, send.
 But a series of changes in 2025 pushed many creative professionals to look elsewhere.
 If you are one of them, this comparison will help you find the right replacement.